Edited by Seighart, Charmed, Christine dela Cruz, Mark Zonio and 6 others

 Almost immediately after you stop smoking your body will begin to heal itself.
 The following explains what happens to your body and how long it may take to get back to return your health to what it was before becoming a smoker.

-- 11Risk of heart attack returns to that of a non-smoker.This happens about 15 years after quitting smoking.Advertisement
+- 11This happens about 15 years after quitting smoking.Risk of heart attack returns to that of a non-smoker.Advertisement

 Quitting smoking can add years to your life and greatly improve your quality of life.